charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 ##### composition vs inheritance
 - inheritance involves making a sublcass of a parent class and the two are strongly coupled and there are some issues with subclassing such as potential security risks
+	- inheritance is when you define your objects around what type they are
+	- it forces the developers to build a strong taxonomy of their objects early on in the development process and people cannot predict the future and if you are deep in it's hard to get out
 - composition is when you have a property that stores reference to another object of another class and use the features within it. it usually results in more code duplication but does not easily break if the other class its borrowing from changes.
+	- inheritance is when you define your objects around what they do.
 ```js
 class ReadOnlyMap {
   #data;